clentfort/another-selector-parser/README.md

 #Usage
 ##Installation
-This project is still in alpha and not yet available from NPM.
+This project is still in alpha and the API is unstable.

 #Questions
 ##Why another parser for CSS Selectors?